kyoya-p/samples/2024/KotlinProject/README.md

 [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#compose-multiplatform),
 [Kotlin/Wasm](https://kotl.in/wasm/)…

-**Note:** Compose/Web is Experimental and may be changed at any time.
-Use it only for evaluation purposes.
 We would appreciate your feedback on Compose/Web and Kotlin/Wasm in the public Slack channel [#compose-web](https://slack-chats.kotlinlang.org/c/compose-web).
 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).